build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 - no output from our tcpdump because it was sending the request out the wrong interface
 - we wouldn't have seen the ARP Request/Reply

-## tcpdump from router1 listening on three-net interface
+So now, let's move on to the `tcpdump` from router1 listening on three-net interface

 > 18:20:55.044856 02:42:03:00:03:01 > 02:42:03:00:01:01, ethertype IPv4 (0x0800), length 98: 3.0.0.1 > 5.0.1.1: ICMP echo request, id 54, seq 1, length 64
 ping request coming in from docker router on three-net??
 TF???